cloudflare/cloudflare-docs/content/cloudflare-one/policies/access/_index.md

 - [Rule types](#rules)
 - [Selectors](#selectors)

 All Access rule types *must* contain an Include selector.
-This is what defines the initial pool of elligible users who can access an application.
+This is what defines the initial pool of eligible users who can access an application.
 Require rule selectors can then be used to enforce specific policies for those users.

 ## Actions